matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.md

  - You also set the ODL_DIR environment variable with the command `export ODL_DIR=~/distribution-karaf-0.3.0-Lithium`

- - In the terminal change directory to the ODL_DIR/bin, e.g. `cd ~/distribution-karaf-0.3.0-Lithium/bin", or, if you have set the variable above, "cd $ODL_DIR`
+ - In the terminal change directory to the `$ODL_DIR/bin`, e.g. `cd ~/distribution-karaf-0.3.0-Lithium/bin", or, if you have set the variable above, "cd $ODL_DIR/bin`

 **DO NOT delete your downloaded distribution bundle, you will be needing it.**